metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 2. Check the performance logs for the server where Metabase is running.
 3. If either is a bottleneck, upgrade to a more powerful server or one with more memory.

-## Does Metabase appear to freeze when you save a question that has not yet been run?

-**Root cause:** If you save a question that has never been executed, Metabase runs the question while saving it, which can make the UI look frozen.

-**Steps to take:** This is a bug, and we're working to fix it.
-Until we fix it, the workaround is to run the question before saving it.
-However, it's very likely that the root cause is one of the more common problems described above.

 [admin-caching]: ../configuring-metabase/caching.md
 [bi-best-practices]: https://www.metabase.com/learn/dashboards/bi-dashboard-best-practices
 [bugs]: ./bugs.md